achille-martin/pyqt-crom/README.md

 <a id="getting-started"></a>
 ## 1. Getting started

-:mag: This section guides you through the process of generating an .apk from a simple PyQt5 demo app.
+:mag: This section guides you through the process of generating a cross-platfrom app from a simple PyQt5 demo app.

 <a id="pre-requisites"></a>
 ### 1.1.
-Review the pre-requisites
+Check the pre-requisites

 Specs of Linux machine used:

-- Ubuntu 18.04
+- Ubuntu 18.04 (EOL April 2028)

+:bulb: _Refer to [Virtualbox Setup](#virtualbox-setup) if you don't have a Linux OS available on your machine._

-- Python 3.6.9
+- Python 3.7.5 (EOL June 2023) and pip3.7 (v23.3.1)

-Note: it might be recommended to install python 3.7.5 using:
+Ubuntu 18.04 is shipped with python 3.6.9, but python 3.7.5 and pip3.7 can be installed using:

 ```
 sudo apt-get update
 sudo apt install python3.7
-sudo apt remove python3-pip
-sudo apt purge python3-pip
-sudo apt autoremove
 sudo apt install curl
 cd $HOME
 curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py